-The Corporation may terminate an NEO without just cause at any time by giving the NEO written notice of such termination and a payment of 1.5 times the Annual Base Salary plus 1.5 times the last bonus together with 18 times the Corporation's monthly contributions to all benefits the NEO received.
-Aside from Mr. Mays and Mr. Pillar, the NEO may terminate employment in the sixty (60) day period following a Change of Control, by giving the Corporation thirty (30) days written notice of his/her intent to do so, in which case the Corporation shall pay the NEO 1.5 times the Annual Base Salary plus 1.5 times the last bonus together with 18 times the Corporation's monthly contributions to all benefits the NEO received.
+The Company may terminate an NEO without just cause at any time by giving the NEO written notice of such termination and a payment of 1.5 times the Annual Base Salary (as defined in the employment contract) plus 1.5 times the last bonus together with 18 times the Company's monthly contributions to all benefits the NEO received.
+Aside from Mr. Mays, the NEO may terminate employment in the sixty (60) day period following a Change of Control, by giving the Company thirty (30) days written notice of his/her intent to do so, in which case the Company shall pay the NEO 1.5 times the Annual Base Salary plus 1.5 times the last bonus together with 18 times the Company's monthly contributions to all benefits the NEO received.
 In the event of termination for just cause, no payment is required and all unexercised options terminate.

-Mr. Mays and Mr. Pillar do not have a right to receive a payment based on a previous bonus in the event of termination and does not have a Change of Control provision.
+Mr. Mays does not have a right to receive a payment based on a previous bonus in the event of termination and does not have a Change of Control provision.